 Edessa is about an hour and a half drive from Thessaloniki.
 If time permits, I recommend first visiting Naoussa since it is just a small detour from your course and then finishing your trip at Edessa.
 The city of Edessa is filled with little bridges that all eventually lead to one of the biggest waterfalls in Greece.
 Starting from the top there are several look points that guide you to the big waterfall.
 Let the sound of the water lead you down the pathway where you will find the picturesque waterfall that overlooks down into a valley of green fields and flowerbeds.
 Be sure to walk behind the water curtain to find the hidden cave.
 Then, walk down the cobblestoned path where the water hits the rocks creating a double waterfall also known as Lamda falls which lead to two water pools.
 After exploring the waterfall and its surrounding landscape, make a visit to the Open Air Water Museum followed by a walk down the historic neighborhood of Varosi.

 Skra is one of nature’s hidden gems here in Greece that even many Greeks have never heard of or visited.
-Located just off the outskirts of Kilkis near the northern border of Greece, Skra is a natural park consisting of several waterfalls and pathways worth exploring.
+Located just off the outskirts of Kilkis near the northern border of Greece, Skra is a natural park consisting of several waterfalls and pathways worth exploring, perfect for a day trip from Thessaloniki.
 To get to Skra, take the road towards Aksioupoli and from there continue towards the towns of Koupa and Fanos.
 Then, continue following the signs that lead towards “Katarraktes” (waterfalls).
 Once you arrive, leave your car at the parking lot and follow the stone pathway that leads down to the park and eventually to the waterfalls.
 The lake found in this natural treasure is made up of crystal turquoise waters and is surrounded by tall forest trees.
-Although the water is freezing during the fall and winter months, make sure to come back during the summer months to take a dip in a unforgettable natural pool.
+Although the water is freezing during the fall and winter months, make sure to come back during the summer months to take a dip in an unforgettable natural pool.